 Established in 1994, our Motion Analysis Laboratory is Michigan’s leader in clinical computerized gait analysis.

 Our team uses highly specialized tools to study the way you walk and move.
-Special high-speed cameras – like those used to create video games and animated characters – enable us to generate a 3-D model of your movement pattern.
+High-speed cameras – like those used to create video games and animated characters – enable us to generate a 3D model of your movement pattern.

 We also use other motion analysis technology, such as force platforms built into the floor, muscle electrodes and a foot pressure measurement system.
 We graph your movement and see how it compares to typical movement.